Quick tips for solo travelers in Barcelona

 Don’t carry anything of worth in your handbag, and keep passports and extra cash locked securely in your hotel safe.
 Finally, don’t dress like a tourist!
 Ditch the shorts, floppy hat and oversized T-shirt.
 Instead, keep it low-key with comfy jeans or chinos.
 And use 100% natural sunscreen oil … exposed pink flesh is both painful, and a beacon for pickpockets!

-TIP: If you are going to visit Barcelona’s attractions, I recommend you to buy Barcelona Tickets online to save you time and money 😉
+I you are going to visit some Barcelona highlights, I highly recommend you to book the tickets online to save time, and in most cases also money 😉

-Or you can book the entrances to Barcelona attractions here:
+You can book the entrances to Barcelona attractions below:

 There’s many things you can do in Barcelona.
 For many of them, such as museums and other attractions, you would need to wait in line for quite some time just to buy the ticket in person.
 If you’d like to skip lines, you can book your passes here online to save time.
 All you will need then is your mobile phone so no printing of documents needed.
 I recommend you to do the following while in Barcelona: